Insurance: Auto, Home, Life & More

 Lets now switch our focus to the U.S. fixed income markets.

-U.S. municipal bonds ended March with a slight decline as demand, represented by mutual fund cash flows, began to decline.
-For the month, the Barclays Municipal Bond Index fell -0.4 percent.
-Over the longer 1- and 5-year time periods, municipal bonds have posted total returns of 5.2 percent and 6.1 percent, respectively.
+The U.S. municipal bond market ended September in positive territory after experiencing four consecutive months of negative returns.
+For the month, the Barclays Municipal Bond Index® gained 2.2 percent, and partially recovered from its previous months losses to end the quarter down -0.2 percent.
+Over the longer 1- and 5-year time periods, municipal bonds have posted annualized total returns of -2.2 percent and 6.0 percent, respectively.

 With that, we will conclude this broadcast.
 Thank you again for listening to the State Farm Market Recap.
 Please join us again next month for the latest market review.

-This recap has been prepared by State Farm VP Management Corp. for informational purposes and should not be considered a recommendation to buy or sell any security.
-Any opinions discussed herein reflect our judgment as of the date of publication and are subject to change.
+This recap has been prepared by State Farm VP Management Corp. for informational purposes.
+The information contained herein has been obtained from sources believed to be reliable, but its accuracy is not guaranteed.
+Any opinions discussed herein reflect our judgment as of the date of publication and are subject to change without notice.
+This material should not be considered a recommendation to purchase or sell any security.

 Mutual Funds Disclosures